Khelte Khelte Shikhi: A Proposed HCI Framework for Gamified Interactive Learning with Minecraft in Bangladeshi Education Systems: Introduction

-Bangladesh makes for a fascinating case study.
-With 170 million people and a median age of just 27, there's enormous potential here.
+Bangladesh is one of the most populous countries in South Asia, with a population around 175 million and a median age of about 26 \cite{worldometers_bd_population2025}, there is enormous potential here.
 The education system serves about 40 million students across 130,000 schools \cite{moe2020}.
 Economic growth has been strong at six to seven percent annually, and the government is pushing digital initiatives \cite{a2i2021}.
-But the reality on the ground tells a different story: dropout rates are high, learning outcomes are low, and the gap between urban and rural schools is staggering.
-Many government schools have student-teacher ratios above 50:1, electricity comes and goes, and internet connectivity is unreliable at best \cite{islam2019,alam2018}.
+But the reality on the ground paints a different picture: dropout rates remain high, learning outcomes lag behind, and the distance between urban and rural schools is more visible than ever.
+According to recent national data, the average teacher–student ratio is approximately 1:34 \cite{banbeis_education_stats_2023}, electricity comes and goes, and internet connectivity is in best cases unreliable \cite{islam2019,alam2018}.

-Walk into most Bangladeshi classrooms and you'll see students sitting quietly while a teacher lectures from the front.
-There's little room for hands-on learning, which is a real problem for subjects like science and math where students need to manipulate concepts to truly understand them.
-Table~\ref{tab:education_snapshot} lays out the stark differences between urban and rural schools, and Fig.~\ref{fig:disparity} shows just how wide these gaps really are.
+When we visit many classrooms across Bangladesh, we often see students quietly listening while a teacher lectures from the front.
+There is little opportunity for hands-on learning, and this is a major challenge for subjects like mathematics and science that require active exploration.
+Our Table~\ref{tab:education_snapshot} outlines the sharp disparities between urban and rural schools, and Fig.~\ref{fig:disparity} visualizes how wide those gaps can be.

-Now, plenty of research shows Minecraft working well in Western schools \cite{short2019,cipollone2014,you2018}, but those studies assume things that simply don't exist in Bangladesh: reliable electricity and internet, students and teachers who speak English and know their way around computers, modern hardware, and flexible curricula.
-When all these assumptions fall apart at once, you need a completely different approach \cite{toyama2015}.
-Nobody has really tackled this problem systematically.

-Here's what we're contributing: First, we've designed a four-layer system that addresses infrastructure, content, user interaction, and institutional support all at once.
-Second, we've created three deployment tiers so schools can participate whether they have cloud servers or just a handful of old laptops.
-Third, we've developed specific design principles for users who've never touched a computer before.
-Fourth, we've created detailed teaching scenarios using Bangladeshi contexts like monsoon floods and historical sites.
-Finally, we've outlined how to actually evaluate whether this works using multiple assessment methods that make sense for resource-constrained settings.